 As mentioned earlier, the pilot phase is important to this phase and should be conducted once functional and feature tests are completed.
 The pilot tests for performance, resiliency, user experience, and interoperability, and addresses any issues that may have been overlooked during the initial phases.
 The pilot phase should also span across locations, departments, technologies, and resources.
-This reach ensures that all stakeholders are involved in the process and will work towards a proper resolution of any challenges faced.
+This reach ensures that all stakeholders are involved in the process, and will work towards a proper resolution of any challenges faced.

 Monitoring: This step is one that is given very little importance in most enterprises.
 Based on the understanding that the Digital surface of the production floor will change in time (due to maintenance or other required changes) monitoring is essential as the key to safeguarding the network from intruders and ensuring that systems and networks are performing as per specifications.
 Monitoring marks the culmination of the whole segmentation strategy and is the glue that brings people, processes, and technologies together to preserve the integrity of the protected resources.
-Keeping a stringent view of the network not only eases detection of any anomalous activity but also helps in attack surface governance based on identification of any resources, new or existing, that may have been missed during the initial pass.
+Keeping a strict view of the network not only eases detection of any anomalous activity, but also helps in attack surface governance by identifying any resources, new or existing, that may have been missed during the initial pass.
 This will determine whether another iteration through the whole segmentation lifecycle is required.
-The monitoring design phase is one of the most important in the processes of achieving a stringent evolving segmentation.
+The monitoring design phase is one of the most important in the processes of achieving a strict evolving segmentation.

-4. Threat Modeling and Segmentation
+Threat Modeling and Segmentation

-Applying the mentioned segmentation strategy will strengthen the network cyber security by forming obstacles that will increase the level of difficulty and potentially will create alerts when an attacker will try to penetrate the network.
+Applying the segmentation strategy will strengthen the network cyber security by placing obstacles that will increase the level of difficulty, and potentially create alerts when an attacker tries to penetrate the network.

-Shifting to a more stringent segmentation policy entails both a meticulous planning and adequate deployment abilities, such as: knowledgeable personnel and technological tools.
+Shifting to a more strict segmentation policy requires both meticulous planning and adequate deployment capabilities, such as: knowledgeable personnel and adequate tools.

-Many organizations feel overwhelmed when facing such a task and subsequently perform a less then complete analysis, leading into a less then optimal plan and thus not achieving the maximum security possible under the operational limitations.
+Many organizations feel overwhelmed when faced with such a task and consequently perform an incomplete analysis, leading into a suboptimal plan, and in the end, do not achieve the maximum security possible under the operational limitations.

-OTORIO has developed a complementary approach to full segmentation strategy, this method should go hand in hand with the classical approach portrayed earlier, but it could also be used as an initial procedure to assess current or proposed segmentation architecture.
+OTORIO has developed a complementary approach to full segmentation strategy.
+This method should go hand in hand with the classical approach described above, but it could also be used as an initial procedure to assess a current or proposed segmentation architecture.

-Based upon our intimate knowledge of cyber attack’s tools, techniques and procedures we recommend an advanced layer that incorporates security controls and policies where the attack has more probability to breach the network and propagate unhindered.
+Based upon our intimate knowledge of cyber attack tools, techniques and procedures, we recommend an advanced layer that incorporates security controls and policies where the attack is more likely to breach the network and propagate unhindered.

-The Threat modeling produces a prioritized segmentation roadmap which is customized to the plant threat vectors and mitigation controls.
+Threat modeling produces a prioritized segmentation roadmap that is customized to the plant threat vectors and mitigation controls.

 The threat modeling risk assessment takes into considerations several factors when formulating the optimal mitigation plan for the shop floor.

-There are three major steps to generate a customized risk assessment that addresses the following questions:
+There are three major steps to generate a customized risk assessment, that are addressed by these questions: